Table of Contents

 Understand your target users:

-- Age, location, habits, devices
+- Age, location, habits, and devices

 - Needs and pain points